mezzio/mezzio/docs/book/v2/features/middleware-types.md

 HTTP methods.
 As an example, you might want middleware that only responds to HTTP POST requests to the path `/users`.

-Expressive allows you to define middleware using any of the following:
+Mezzio allows you to define middleware using any of the following:

 - [http-interop/http-middleware](https://github.com/http-interop/http-middleware/tree/0.4.1)
   instances.
 - Callable middleware that implements the http-interop/http-middleware signature.
-- Callable "double-pass" middleware (as used in Expressive 1.X, and supported in Expressive 2.X).
+- Callable "double-pass" middleware (as used in Mezzio 1.X, and supported in Mezzio 2.X).
 - Service names resolving to one of the above middleware types.
 - Middleware pipelines expressed as arrays of the above middleware types.